 The book is not an easy read.
 The authors have squeezed a hundred centuries of our history into a hundred pages.
 And they provided zero details of historical events.
 Every second sentence is a work of art, which makes you digest this book slowly and think deeply.
 If this is something you like, then I definitely encourage you to read it.

-5. The Art of Doing Science and Engineering: Learning to Learn by Richard Hamming
+5. The Art of Doing Science and Engineering by Richard Hamming

 Richard Hamming is an outstanding figure in the history of technology.
 I think that programmers may recognize his name from the Hamming codes, which allow you to detect and correct errors in bits of information.

 But his achievements are not limited to this.
 He inspired many people to discover new things by teaching them the “style of thinking” through which innovative ideas are born.

 Working with Feynman, Fermi, and Oppenheimer on a nuclear bomb, Hamming sought to understand the qualities of these great scientists, which allowed them to achieve outstanding results in their fields.
 After joining Bell Labs and contributing to almost everything that the organization produced, he decided to pass on his knowledge through teaching in the U.S. Naval Postgraduate School.
 Therefore, this book is a textual adaptation of his course that bore the same name.

 In his remarkable work, Hamming often speaks of the importance of predicting what the future would look like.
 These predictions are paramount since they help us discover novel ideas.
 The irony is that he makes his assumptions on what the world would look like in 2020.
 Last year, Stripe Press also republished the book.
 And it turns out that Hamming managed to predict many developments taking place in our time, except for the global pandemic 🙂